 As I already mentioned, Night of the Animated Dead tries to stay true to the plot of Romero’s original.
 But at just over an hour long it’s nearly thirty minutes shorter than it was.
 Axinn says the idea was to give the film a faster pace.
-Instead, it feels condensed and rushed, as though it was edited to fit an hour time slot on late night TV.
+Instead, it feels condensed and rushed, as though it was edited to fit an hour time slot on late-night TV.

 It also includes some new scenes, we see Ben’s encounter with the living dead at the diner and the gasoline tanker explosion.
 The still photos at the end of the original are animated and brought to life, or as much life as Night of the Animated Dead can muster.
 Why they couldn’t have kept more of the original and simply used the new scenes to liven it up is beyond me.
-Did somebody actually that an hour and a half really to long for this to run?
+Did somebody actually think that an hour and a half is really too long for this to run?

 The violence has been pumped up and is more graphic in Night of the Animated Dead than in the original.
 Unfortunately, it’s rendered so poorly that it lacks any real impact.
 Even a Fulciesque shot through a hole in a zombie’s head is bland.

 Jason Axinn claims to be a huge fan of the original Night of the Living Dead and of Romero’s work in general.
-The only way I can reconcile that with how Night of the Animated Dead turned out is to think that he was signed on then given a low budget and impossibly short schedule.
-Because this doesn’t feel like the work of a fan, it feels like a cash in.
+The only way I can reconcile that with how Night of the Animated Dead turned out is to think that he was signed on and then given a low budget and impossibly short schedule.
+Because this doesn’t feel like the work of a fan, it feels like a cash-in.
 And, as much as I disliked To Your Last Death, it’s still better than this.

 Night of the Animated Dead is currently available on Digital.
 It arrives on Blu-ray and DVD on October 5th.
 You can check Warner Brothers’ website for more details.